Nabis1/TaskManager/README.md

 ## Overview

 The Task Manager is a simple command-line application for managing tasks.
-It allows users to add, view, and remove tasks through a console interface.
+It allows users to add, view, edit, save, load and remove tasks through a console interface.
 This project demonstrates basic operations with task management and includes unit tests using both `unittest` and `pytest`.

 ## Features